By Anthony Caruso III | Publisher

 He tried to get the league to partner with the NFLPA.
 He had hoped to use their practice squad players in the league; however, due to the NFL’s CBA, it was near impossible for this to happen.

 This is the second known lawsuit against the league.
-Former Birmingham Iron executive James Roberson Jr. filed a lawsuit claiming that the league violated federal law by shutting down without giving a 60-day notice.
+Former Iron executive James Roberson Jr. is also suing the league.